DuongNam1/Mallard/README.md

 # Mallard
-A free and open-source neural network chess engine made in C++ and Python
+A free and open-source neural network chess engine made in Python

-# The engine is currently under maintenance.
-The source code in this repository is mismatched from the local version of the engine and is closed-source for now.
+Uhh contribute I guess?
+There has not been any contributor, I have been doing all the heavy stuff, and it's really tough.